 The Alberta Fitness Leadership Certification Association (AFLCA) is a not-for-profit organization dedicated to developing, promoting and implementing national standards for the training and certification of group exercise leaders in Alberta.
 The AFLCA offers certification in the areas of group exercise leadership, including resistance training and group exercise leadership.
 The AFLCA qualifies you to deliver exercise leadership province-wide and is recognized across all of Canada.

 This program qualifies for government funding.
 Enroll one or more employees in training and pay only one-third of the cost with the Canada-Alberta Job Grant.
 Apply at least 30 days in advance.

-Red Deer College hosts the Physical Ability Readiness Evaluation (PARE) testing throughout the year.
+Red Deer Polytechnic hosts the Physical Ability Readiness Evaluation (PARE) testing throughout the year.
 This test is for individuals who are applying to the RCMP or other police forces, or who are already members.
 Pre-registration is required.
 Spaces are available for each date on a first-come, first-served basis.

 Doctors do not provide medical clearance forms.
 These are always supplied by the employer and PARE is no exception.
 You can also obtain your PARE Medical Clearance Form from the RCMP website.

 The PARE medical form MUST be signed because it describes the test and informs the doctor of the kind of physical activity you will be subjected to.
 Medical forms must be dated, signed by the physician and have the clinic stamp (as they are only valid for six months).